IBM-Blockchain/blockchain-vscode-extension/README.md

 <img src="/client/media/install_smart_contract.png" width="85%" alt="Install new smart contract">

 ### Instantiate smart contract package
 Smart contract packages are instantiated on Fabric channels.
-Find a channel by connecting to a blockchain network, then right-click and select `Instantiate Smart Contract`.
+Find a channel by connecting to a blockchain network, then right-click and select `Instantiate / Upgrade Smart Contract`.
 You will be offered a list of the smart contracts that are installed on peers in the channel.

 It is useful to think of installing on peers as the first step and instantiating on a channel as the second step of deploying a smart contract package.